nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 There are a few different ways the entire AKS API surface area could be exposed from the CAPZ API.
-The following options all rely on ASO's ManagedCluster and ManagedClustersAgentPool resources to define the full AKS API, roughly organized in order of increasing responsibility for CAPZ.
+The following options all rely on ASO's ManagedCluster and ManagedClustersAgentPool resources to define the full AKS API.
 The examples below use AzureManagedControlPlane and ManagedCluster to help illustrate, but all of the same ideas should also apply to AzureManagedMachinePool and ManagedClustersAgentPool.

 #### Option 1: CAPZ resource references an existing ASO resource